How to Hunt Shadow APIs and Undocumented Endpoints

 The Network Mapper

-Instead of relying on network traffic sniffing (which misses dormant endpoints), GitGalaxy uses AST-free structural parsing to extract the exact physical routing reality directly from the source code across Python, Node.js, Java, and Golang.
+Instead of relying on network traffic sniffing (which misses dormant endpoints), GitGalaxy uses AST-free structural parsing to extract the exact physical routing reality directly from the source code across Python, Node.js, Java, C#, PHP, Rust, Ruby, and Golang.

 2. Analyze the Gap (Set Theory)